EvanOverman/Auto-Web-Server/README.md

 apt install nodejs
 apt install npm
 ```
-On Windows you can either get these online, or install them with WinGet.
+On Windows you can either get these online, or install them with WinGet, you may need to install NPM seperately.
 ```
 winget install nodejs
 ```